 The Rule of Three by Eric Walters

-When Adam arrives home he meets his quirky neighbour, Herb Campbell who has only recently moved into their neighbourhood of Eden Mills.
+Upon arriving home Adam meets his quirky neighbour, Herb Campbell who has only recently moved into their neighbourhood of Eden Mills.
 Almost seventy, Herb is a retired government employee and is a ham radio operator and all around handyman.
-He'd lent Adam and his father tools as they built the ultra light plane in the family's garage.
+He has lent Adam and his father tools as they built the ultra-light plane in the family's garage.
 Adam has recognized that there is something different about Herb - that he always seems to be studying people.
 From the very beginning of the crisis Herb begins to reveal the many talents he has for reading people and situations, as well as for planning.

 Immediately Herb has Adam drive him to the nearest pool shop where he purchases enormous quantities of chlorine.
 Herb explains to Adam the rule of survival in emergency situations: a person can go three minutes without air, three days without water and three weeks without food.
 The chlorine tablets are for water purification, suggesting that Herb believes that this computer blackout will be lasting much longer than three days.
-That night Adam learns that his mother who is a police captain, has stationed a cop, Brett in Eden Mills and he sees Herb standing guard at the top of their street.
+That night Adam learns that his mother who is a police captain, has stationed a cop named Brett in their neighbourhood of Eden Mills.
+Adam also sees Herb standing guard at the top of their street.
 Herb has learned that while most people are calm, there has been some looting overnight and without computers, most first responders (police and fire) are unable to assist.

 Things quickly turn ugly in Adam's neighbourhood when the local mini-mall is attacked by a crowd of people desperate for food and water.
 Adam's mother stops the crowd but it is Herb who organizes the distribution and payment of the supplies.
 They decide to organize patrols of the Eden Mills using the older noncomputerized vehicles they have found.
 The patrols include the four police officers, Howie, Brett, Sergeant Evans and Officer O'Malley, organized into two checkpoints and four patrols.